marco-zea/EmergencyCareCentre/README.md

 - Connecting webapp controller/actions and service to web api.
 - CSS give a better look and manage modern UI concepts.
 - Unit and Integration tests.
+- Build Forms to Admit, add Comment and Discharge.

 Thanks for the opportunity and your time in allowing me applying for this role.

+NOT COMPLETED.
+STILL IN PROGRESS.